-I have many happy memories of eating at Bella Italia, but over the years they’ve fallen off my radar a bit.
-There are so many Italian restaurant chains in the UK now, but I was really happy to try out the new Bella Italia in Walsall last weekend.
+There are so many Italian restaurant chains in the UK now, but we were very happy to try out the new Bella Italia in Walsall.

 Disclosure: I was invited to take my family to Bella Italia in Walsall.
 They were aware that I was visiting and our meal was fully paid for, but the opinions in this post are all unbiased.